imnuvi/CheatBook/biology/Definitions.md

 PCR amplification - This is a method of amplifying ( increasing the number of samples ) of small parts of the dna from a Sequence library.
                 This uses DNA polymerase to copy over small parts of the DNA.

+Hematopoiesis - The process of generating new blood cells in the bone marrow

+Cis-regulatory elements : non coding DNA sequence that controls gene transcription
+    - can be promoters or enhancers.
+    - These are 5-15 base pairs of the DNA that are capable of being bound to transcription factors.
+    - Can be found out using CRE sequencing.
+    - CREs are gained and lost over time in a process called turnover.
+    - usually allele specific

+Trans-regulatory elements : these are also called transcription factors and affect transcription over long distances.
+    - These interact with cis-regulatory elements to regulate gene expression.
+    - these can affect large number of genes

+Episome : These are extrachromosomal DNA molecules which can replicate without being attached to the host genome autonomously. ( eg. plasmids )
+    - in stem cell research episomal stem cells can reprogram stem cells to induced pleuripotent stem cells

+iPSC - induced Pleuripotent stem cell.
+THese are reprogrammed cells and are called master cells and can differentiate into any cell type.